June 28, 2024

 The lyrics are a picture of collective childhood, about how it felt to be growing up with friends in a particular Tokyo neighborhood, but it's universal too the races through town, the street-side entertainment, the elaborate role playing.
 It's also about the way childhood has a tendency to transcend its surroundings.

 The title is a reference to the traditional children's game, hana ichi monme.
-The "paper play" refers to kamishibai, a form of street theater that fell out of fashion around the time Happy End were together.
+The "paper play" refers to kamishibai, a form of street theater that fell out of fashion around the time Happy End were together (no causal link).

 :::